willvar/aurpick/README.md

 ---

-Easily install any version of AUR packages — current, historical, or newer.
+Easily install a specific version of AUR packages — current, historical, or newer.

 **aurpick** lets you browse complete Git history, preview PKGBUILDs, and pick the exact version you need.